leogallego/awesome-vps-price-breakdown/README.md

 * [Hetzner](https://www.hetzner.com/cloud)
 * [Scaleway/Online.net](https://www.scaleway.com/pricing/)

-You can fork the repository, make your changes, and submit a pull request so I can merge them back.
+## Contributing

 Keeping the list updated is easier if everyone contributes.

+1. You can fork the repository,
+2. make your changes,
+3. and submit a pull request so I can merge them back.

+Please avoid adding new columns or modifying the tiers.
+This is a simple table for tier price comparison.
+Every provider is listed above to check the current prices if in doubt, but keeping the exact price here is out of scope.

 ------------